mruniversal/test/readme.md

-oooooooooooooooooooooooooooooooooooits seems i had to change , hello world
+its seems i had to change , hello world